cloudposse/terraform-aws-config/modules/cis-1-2-rules/README.md

 # AWS Config Rules for CIS AWS Foundations Benchmark Compliance

 This module outputs a map of [AWS Config](https://aws.amazon.com/config) Rules that should be in place as part of acheiving compliance with the [CIS AWS Foundation Benchmak 1.2](https://www.cisecurity.org/cis-benchmarks/#amazon_web_services) standard.
-These rules are meant to be used as an input to the [Cloud Posse AWS Config Module](../../).
+These rules are meant to be used as an input to the [Cloud Posse AWS Config Module](../../) and are defined in the rules [catalog](../../catalog).

 ## Usage